AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 work has well been called \"light in a dark place,\"[^12] but the quotations he makes are but a fraction of what subsequent researchers have discovered.
-Referring to Ballou\'s third edition with \"Notes\" by the A. St. John Chambre and Thomas J. Sawyer (1872), T. B. Thayer, observes in the *Universalist Quarterly*, April, 1872:
+Referring to Ballou\'s third edition with \"Notes\" by the A. St. John Chambré and Thomas J. Sawyer (1872), T. B. Thayer, observes in the *Universalist Quarterly*, April, 1872:

 "As regards the additions to the work by the editors, we must say that